fifikim/tictactoe/README.md

 ```

 ### Instructions

+Enter the number (1-9) of the space on the board where you want to move.

-Player 1 moves first and marks spaces with an "X".
+Player 1 moves first and marks their spaces with an "X".
 Player 2 marks with an "O".

-Enter the number (1-9) corresponding to the space that you want to mark.

-To win, mark off 3 adjacent spaces (horizontal, vertical, or diagonal) with your marker.
+To win, claim 3 adjacent spaces in a horizontal, vertical, or diagonal line.

-If there are no available spaces and no player has won, the game will end in a draw.
+If there are no free spaces and no player has won, the game will end in a draw.

 <br>